 Gemcitabine and capecitabine (GemCap) chemotherapy

-Gemcitabine and capecitabine (GemCap) is a chemotherapy treatment used to treat cancer of the pancreas.
+Gemcitabine and capecitabine (GemCap) is a chemotherapy treatment used to treat pancreatic cancer.
 It may also be used to treat other cancers.

 The treatment involves the chemotherapy drugs:

 You usually have the treatment in the chemotherapy day unit.
 A chemotherapy nurse will give it to you.
 During treatment, you will usually see a cancer doctor, a chemotherapy nurse or a specialist nurse.
 This is who we mean when we mention doctor or nurse in this information.